patrickfuller/patrickfuller.github.io/_posts/2012-06-26-molecules-from-smiles-molfiles-in-blender.md

 no one will even *read* your paper if it has these graphics.
 Seriously, anything short of a cure for cancer will be skimmed over if it isn't visually appealing.
-You've spent months to years working toward a paper; you can afford yourself a week or two to make your graphics not look like crap.
+You've spent months to years working toward a paper; you can afford yourself a week or two to make your graphics look decent.

 As my inaugural scientific visualization post, let's start with one of the most common visualization tasks for chemists.
 I will show you how to easily draw any